technomancy/bussard/spoilers/outline.md

  * The one that records when Traxus first contacts you
 * She knows someone whose mother worked on the machine consciousness project (not Bohk team)
 * Track them down, find out about the connection between MC project and spacetime junction
+ * And that the spacetime junction was the goal of Traxus at one point
 * Somehow you recruit Clay Dorath

 TODO: flesh this out more; who is it you find, and how do they know what they tell you?